Kremenchuk: Jewish community and Holocaust

-Nazi forces occupied Kremenchuk on 9 September 1941, setting restrictions on Jewish purchases and forcing them to wear the Yellow Star of Jude.
+German forces occupied Kremenchuk on 9 September 1941, setting restrictions on Jewish purchases and forcing them to wear the Yellow Star of Jude.
 On 27 September 1941, they were exiled from the city, and forced to move into the Ghetto in Novo-Ivanovka.[uk]
 Many Jews who hid throughout the city were later caught and forced into the Ghettos as well.
 Between October 1941 and January 1942, a total of around 8,000 Jews were shot and killed in various instances of execution over the months, although the community was not entirely wiped out.
 The Ghetto and town were liberated 29 September 1943 by the Red Army.
 A Jewish community of over 5,000 remained in the city throughout the 1950s, although dwindled in the 1990s during migration to Israel.

 There are a few Jewish cemeteries from different parts of the 20th century in the area, with the last burials having occurred in Jewish Cemetery II in the 1990s.

-Population

-As of the 2001 Ukrainian census, the city had a population of 232,930, which decreased to 215,271 in 2022.

-Ethnic groups

-Distribution of the population by ethnicity according to the 2001 census:

 Language

-Distribution of the population by native language according to the 2001 census:
+According to the 2001 All-Ukrainian Census, Kremenchuk's majority population had a mother tongue of Ukrainian as their native language (75.48%), with a minority speaking Russian as their mother tongue (23.94%).
+The exact linguistic composition in 2001 was as follows: